 People Make the Difference

-Dollars alone don’t conquer cancer.
-It’s the skill and dedication of the more than 1,000 staff at The Campbell Family Cancer Research Institute, and the efforts of people like you, that make The Princess Margaret one of the top 5 cancer research centres in the world.
+We couldn't do this without you.
+Your fundraising dollars enable thousands of researchers at The Princess Margaret and The Campbell Family Cancer Research Institute to deliver world-leading treatments.
+It's this dedicated team and the efforts of people like you that make The Princess Margaret one of the top 5 cancer research centres in the world.
+The funds raised support clinical research, cutting-edge equipment and much more.

 Dr. Mary Gospodarowicz – Medical Director of The Princess Margaret Cancer Program/UHN